projectestac/check-list/socketsrv/README.md

 # Globally install PM2 in your system:
 $ npm i -g pm2

-# Enter on the socketsrv directory, replacing 'path/to/socketsrv' with the real path on your system:
+# Go to the socketsrv directory, replacing 'path/to/socketsrv' with the real path on your system:
 $ cd path/to/socketsrv

 # Launch PM2 ('--env' can be 'production' or 'development'):